RileyXX/IMDB-Trakt-Syncer/README.md

 The script is compatible with operating systems that support Python (v3.6 or later) and Chromedriver (Windows, Linux and Mac).
 If you're interested in syncing ratings between Trakt, Plex, IMDB, and TMDB, I recommend the following projects: [PlexTraktSync](https://github.com/Taxel/PlexTraktSync), [IMDB-Trakt-Syncer](https://github.com/RileyXX/IMDB-Trakt-Syncer), and [TMDB-Trakt-Syncer](https://github.com/RileyXX/TMDB-Trakt-Syncer).
 See below for my other [recommended projects](https://github.com/RileyXX/IMDB-Trakt-Syncer#other-recommended-projects).

 ## Installation Instructions
-1. Install [Python](https://www.python.org/downloads/) (v3.6 or later) and [Google Chrome](https://www.google.com/chrome/). _If these are already installed, you can skip this step.
+1. Install [Python](https://www.python.org/downloads/) (v3.6 or later) and [Google Chrome](https://www.google.com/chrome/).
+During installation, make sure to tick the box for adding Python to your PATH variable when prompted. _If these are already installed, you can skip this step.
 Please note this script does not affect Chrome in anyway, it is simply required in order for chromedriver to work._
 2. Install the script by executing `python -m pip install IMDBTraktSyncer` in command line.
 3. Login to [Trakt](https://trakt.tv/oauth/applications) and create a new API application named `IMDBTraktSyncer`.
 In the "Redirect uri" field, enter `urn:ietf:wg:oauth:2.0:oob`, then save the application.
 4. Run the script by executing `IMDBTraktSyncer` in the command line.